ArturMaksymchuk/DevOps_online_Kyiv_2022Q1Q2/m4/task4.2/readme.md

 7) What is skell_dir?
 What is its structure?

+#### The /etc/skel directory contains files and directories that are automatically copied over to a new user’s home directory when such a user is created.

 ![](https://github.com/ArturMaksymchuk/materialsEpam/blob/master/m4/task2/7.png)

 8) How to remove a user from the system (including his mailbox)?